Sensitive Skin: Signs, Causes, and Skincare

 Pollution

-Cold, heat, and wind can contribute to your skin's sensitivity than you think.
-They can make your body release a hormone called histamine, an itch molecule.
-From prickling to burning or itching sensations, it can make your blood vessels dilate resulting in red skin.
+Cold, heat, and wind can contribute to your skin's sensitivity, causing your body to release a hormone called histamine, an itch molecule.
+It can dilate your blood vessels, resulting in red skin, from prickling to burning or itching sensations.

 Hormones

-In women specifically, hormones can bring on major to minor fluctuations in the body that can affect the skin making it severely sensitive at times.
-You might see redness and inflammation too.
+Hormones can bring on major to minor fluctuations in the body, especially in women, which can affect the skin, making it severely sensitive at times.
+You might see redness and inflammation

-Allergy shows symptoms in the form of redness or itching on the skin area where it has encountered the allergen.
+People may confuse sensitive skin with allergies.
+Allergy has symptoms like redness or itching in an area where the skin has encountered the allergen.
 But sensitive skin may remain by your side for years without showing any visible signs until something triggers it.

-A lot of people make a mistake in identifying both of these skin conditions, so if you face any of the above-mentioned symptoms or signs, it’s best to talk to a doctor.
+It’s best to ask your doctor.
 They can diagnose the issue along with its underlying cause and help you with the appropriate treatment procedure.

 Sensitive Skin in Different Skin Types

-You might be surprised to learn that sensitive skin is not a skin type but rather a condition.
-So, which skin type can it occur in?
-It can affect any skin type including normal to dry, oily or combination, under different circumstances depending upon the lifestyle choices or the environment in which the affected person lives.
+Sensitive skin is not a skin type but rather a condition.
+It can occur in any skin type, including oily, dry, and normal, under different circumstances depending on one’s lifestyle choices or other causes.

-Suppose your skin is naturally allergic to a particular ingredient, so it will show some substantial reaction each time exposed to that one ingredient no matter its type.
+Suppose your skin is naturally reactive to a particular ingredient, so it will show some substantial reaction each time exposed to that one ingredient, no matter its type.

-- Don't overdo: Exfoliation favours your skin but overdoing can ruin it.
-It can strip off the natural oils from the skin making it more susceptible to sensitivity.
+- Exfoliation favours your skin, but overdoing it can ruin it.
+It can strip off the natural oils from the skin, making it more susceptible to sensitivity.

 Anti-Redness Moisturiser for Sensitive Skin